About the Book

 On February 11, 1860, the first published biography of Abraham Lincoln appeared on the front page of The Chester County Times.
 This biography, written and published at what is now called The Lincoln Building in downtown West Chester, is said to have influenced one million voters and propelled Lincoln towards the presidency.

-Lincoln’s rarely seen biography has been reprinted in a new book titled For The Union by local author Malcolm Johnstone tells the story of how this biography came about to forever change the American political landscape.
+In For the Union, author Malcolm Johnstone tells the story of how this biography came about to forever change the American political landscape.
 Follow the extraordinary story of how Quaker abolition, a hanging, a slave riot, and a small newspaper in West Chester set the stage to launch Lincoln’s quest for the presidency.